 Side Line – The name of the equipment shed by the front field.

-the Slab — also called Round Off.
+The Slab — Also called Round Off.
 Gymnastics is held on the slab.
 Swimming classes also warm up here.

 Smorgasboard — An evening program where lots of activity choices are presented to the campers.
 The camper can choose where to go.